Pulsar110/DiversitySimulator/README_v1.md

     - percentage_of_segregated_verticies: Percentage of vertices in the graph with no neighbour of different type.
     - number_of_colorful_edges: The percentage of colorful edges, that is, connections between vertices of different type.
     - social_welfare: Sum of utilities compared with the best and worst case.
-    - l2: Inverse of the sum of eveness of the open neighbourhood multiplied by the best case
-    - closed_l2: l2 but computed with the closed neighbourhood

 Utilities
 - Neighborhood vector metrics